Table of Contents

 Human (or interpersonal) skills

 These capabilities drive successful relationships and interactions with managers, peers, subordinates, and external stakeholders and partners.
-They involve working with others and include capabilities such as leadership, conflict management, relationship building, communication, active listening, collaboration, and interpreting other’s nonverbal actions and reactions.
+They involve working with others and include capabilities such as leadership, conflict management, relationship building, communication, active listening, collaboration, and interpreting others’ nonverbal actions and reactions.
 HR examples include emotional intelligence, building trust, influencing, managing change, and coaching and advising.

 Conceptual skills

-Skills in this category involve the ability to work with ideas and concepts.
+Skills in this category involve working with ideas and concepts.
 They are used to understand complex issues and circumstances and create action plans to address them.
 These enable leaders, project managers, and “ideators” to understand relationships between future events and their organization’s objectives.
 They power the communication of complex ideas into implications and plans that many can easily understand.
 Skills in this category enable leaders and subject matter experts to put strategies into context, explain a future vision and concepts to people, develop strategies, think creatively, and identify and solve problems.
 In HR, conceptual skills include critical thinking, decision-making, analytic reasoning, and strategic planning.

 Critical HR skills to build, practice, and sustain